 Too often, people who are inexperienced at hiking and doing basic things like reading trail markers embark on advanced trails they have no business being on.
 This is asking for trouble.

-The last hike I mentioned where I got lost on (that ended up being 13 miles), in the very early parts of it, I met a mom and daughter who were hiking a much shorter version of the loop I was doing (3 miles).
+The last hike I mentioned where I got lost on (at Harriman State Park that ended up being 13 miles), in the very early parts of it, I met a mom and daughter who were hiking a much shorter version of the loop I was doing (3 miles).